 This is the most commonly used method to get employees together.
-Ensure that team building activities are focused on nurturing teamwork and creating bonds; trust is easily built when people know each other and witness how each other contribute towards the same goal.
+Ensure that team building activities are focused on nurturing teamwork and creating bonds; trust is easily built when people know each other and witness how each other contributes toward the same goal.
 More importantly, ensure that team building activities are fun, just to ensure participation.

 Team-building activities are non-frequent events to bond employees of different departments.
-Once this is done, the effort should step into a higher gear; encourage cross departmental cooperation.
-Cooperation between departments may not be a norm in some organisations, and even if they are, interaction level may be minimal.
+Once this is done, the effort should step into a higher gear; encourage cross-departmental cooperation.
+Cooperation between departments may not be a norm in some organisations, and even if they are, interaction levels may be minimal.

 Get departments to talk to each other by trying to solve some of the organisation’s issues; how can finance accelerate the approval of purchases by the purchasing team, how can HR improve the efficiency of performance assessment, how can R&D target areas that require improvement in products.